JesusGerardoAguiar/brixit-challenge/README.md

  # API
  I chose NextJS for the simple reason that I can make use of the api routes, I could've done an external API, but for two simple request would've been a waste of time and resources in my humble opinion.

+ # Hosting
+ vercel, vercel is the best, just use it.